-A shocking increase in life changing injuries is occurring nationwide due to the emergence of indoor trampoline parks.
+A shocking increase in life changing injuries is occurring nationwide due to the emergence of indoor trampoline Parks.
 Many of these trampoline parks combine smaller trampolines into what they call a “trampoline court” that looks like a large checkerboard.
 The small trampolines do not have the same amount of bounce as a normal size trampoline and are less forgiving upon impact.
 Fractured wrists and ankles are not uncommon.
-Children jump from square to square and expected to jump in the center (a distance of about 7 to 9 feet), and land on two (2) feet.
+Children are encouraged to jump from square to square and expected to jump in the center (a distance of about 7 to 9 feet), and land on two (2) feet.
 This is not possible.
 Injuries occur when the children land on one (1) foot, or the harder outer portions of the trampoline bed, or the frames.
 Trampoline parks encourage users to perform flips, even though one manufacturer of the trampoline beds has said they are too small to perform flips safely.
 Tragic cases of death and quadriplegia have resulted.
-Even more unbelievable, these parks combine trampoline use with other games (such as dodgeball) and multiple persons jumping together that create an ultra hazardous activity that more and more frequently result in devastating injuries.
+Even more unbelievable, these parks combine trampoline use with other games such as dodgeball and multiple persons jumping together that create an ultrahazardous activity that more and more frequently result in devastating injuries.
 The dangerous designs and operations of the trampoline park industry continue despite having been repeatedly warned for more than a decade by gymnastics and safety experts of the foreseeable harm to the general public.